odys-z/semantic-jserv/README.md

 # Troubleshootings
 ### Error: java.sql.SQLException: Name \[jdbc/inet-semantic\] is not bound in this Context.
 Unable to find \[jdbc\].
-It's connection pool not cofigured correctly.
+It's connection pool not configured correctly.

 Here is an example (context.xml):